ccjmne/blog/content/posts/moreutils-vipe-infe.md

 ## More friendliness with `moreutils`

-Enter [`moreutils`](https://joeyh.name/code/moreutils/), a "collection of the Unix tools that nobody thought to write long ago when Unix was young".
+Enter [`moreutils`](https://joeyh.name/code/moreutils/), a *"collection of the Unix tools that nobody thought to write long ago when Unix was young"*.

 It's got some niceties that do find some fame online, such as <abbr title="Look up errno names and descriptions">`errno`</abbr>, <abbr title="Soak up standard